dubefab/obsidian-TerraFlow/README.md

 - Warm, earthy color palette with carefully selected accent colors
 - Light and dark modes with perfect contrast
 - Subtle depth effects and micro-interactions
-- Rounded corners and clean lines inspired by modern Apple aesthetics
+- Rounded corners and clean lines inspired by modern aesthetics

 **Typography That Pops**
 - Beautiful heading styles with background colors and subtle shadows